abhimanyu0973/Anime-Face-Recognition/README.md

 Now that the faces are sperated we have to get their identity.

 ## Anime Character recognition
-For this I decided to train an Image Classification model Trained on the Resnet9 model and then transfer learning using Resnet34 model(pretrained on the Imagenet dataset).
+For this I decided to train an Image Classification model Trained on the Resnet9 model and then transfer learning using Resnet34 model(pretrained on the Imagenet dataset)(neural network).
 I decided to use this as I had previously used it before and the results are quiet satisfying.(Was able to get about 90% accuracy on 8 characters)(on validation dataset).

 I trained the model on Google Collab .